-Alcohol is also expensive in Switzerland.
+Alcohol is expensive in Switzerland.
 But Swiss beer is also one of the most iconic and delicious things to try here.
 So, sample some local brews when you’re here, but don’t have a beer every day with every meal.
 When you do want to drink, spend the extra time to find restaurants with drink specials.

 Don’t eat near famous sites or landmarks